 If you have an older refrigerator, start your troubleshooting by unplugging it and pulling it away from the wall.
 Remove any screws in the grid or grill at the bottom rear of the unit.
 Look for a black set of concentric rings that resemble a car radiator, likely covered with fuzz, pet hair and general grunge.
 Vacuum the outside of the coils carefully, with a crevice tool, avoiding any nearby wires.
 Clean the interior of the coils with a specialty coil-cleaning brush.

-- A bad door gasket leaking cold air, which you can test by on a dollar bill and checking for tension as you withdraw the bill.
+A bad door gasket leaking cold air, which you can test by closing the door on a dollar bill and checking for tension as you withdraw the bill.
 Repeat the test around the entire gasket.
-To replace your door gasket, loosen the retainer with a hex head driver, remove the old gasket, and work the new gasket into place.
+To replace your door gasket, loosen the retainer with a hex head driver, remove the old gasket and work the new gasket into place.

 Get Out Your Continuity Tester or Multimeter

-- To test or replace the condenser fan motor, pull the refrigerator away from the wall and pull off the protective grid.
-Disconnect the fan motor's wire harness and to indicate a good motor.
+To test or replace the condenser fan motor, pull the refrigerator away from the wall and pull off the protective grid.
+Disconnect the fan motor's wire harness and unscrew the motor mounts.
+Rotate the motor and its mount out of the refrigerator cabinet.
+Place the probes on the motor terminals and look for a reading of zero ohms to indicate a good motor.